CABSEL/ProTINA/salmon_MATLAB/salmon_1.0_MAT/readme.md

 <br />
 INPUT ARGUMENTS:

-* `GList`:	The vector of genes in the same order of the genes in log2FC data.
-The length of `GList` should be the same as the number of rows in log2FC data.
+* `GList`:	The n x 1 vector of genes in the same order of the genes in log2FC data.
+The length (n) of `GList` should be the same as the number of rows in log2FC data.
 * `tftg`: The matrix of TF-gene interactions.
 The first column is the list of TFs, and the second column is the list of genes regulated by the corresponding TFs.
 The third column is optional, and if present, the column should contain the (confidence) score for each interaction.
 * `ppi`: The matrix of protein-protein interactions.
 Each row of the first two columns give the protein pairs with interactions.
 The third column is optional, and if present, the column should contain the (confidence) score for each interaction.
 * `tftg_thre`: A threshold for TF-gene interactions.
 This variable is used only when the confidence score of TF-gene interactions are given in the matrix `tftg`.
 Any TF-gene interactions with confidence scores lower than the threshold will be excluded.